renaudwangler/ib-labs/msms030fr/lab7e1.md

 ## Task 7 – Manage External Access
 With Microsoft Teams’ external access feature, Teams users from other domains can participate in your chats and calls.
 You can also block the users in specific domains from joining chats and calls.
-As part of her Microsoft Teams pilot project, Holly Dickson wants to block communication with users from a specific domain (spam.com) that has been the source of multiple spam attacks within Adatum over the past year.
-At the same time, Holly wants to allow communication with the users from another domain (microsoft.com) that is one of Adatum's key business partners.
+As part of her Microsoft Teams pilot project, Dominique Skyetson wants to block communication with users from a specific domain (spam.com) that has been the source of multiple spam attacks within Adatum over the past year.
+At the same time, Dominique wants to allow communication with the users from another domain (microsoft.com) that is one of Adatum's key business partners.
 1. On **LON-CL1** you should still have the **Microsoft Teams admin center** open from the prior task.
 In the left-hand navigation pane, select the **Users** group, select **External access.**
 1. In the **External access** window, select the **Allow all external domains** menu and change its value to **Allow only specific external domains**
 1. To add the domain in which you want to allow communication, select the **Allow domains** button.